 Our People

-Dr Adam Kirrander
+Professor Adam Kirrander

 Adam Kirrander

-Dr Adam Kirrander
+Professor Adam Kirrander

 • Fellow and Tutor in Chemistry

-• Associate Professor of Chemistry
+• Professor of Physical and Theoretical Chemistry

 Teaching

 At St Peter's College, I teach physical chemistry to our Chemistry undergraduates.
-I delight in teaching material that elucidates the atomistic underpinnings of our world, with concepts that often span across chemistry, physics, and mathematics.
+I delight in teaching material that elucidates the atomistic underpinnings of our world, with concepts that span chemistry, physics, and mathematics.

 Research

-The impetus is from new facilities and photon technologies which are ushering in an era of ultrafast imaging that will transform many domains of science where quantum-level dynamics plays a central role, including chemistry.
-My interest is in developing techniques for ultrafast imaging of chemical reactions in unprecedented detail by exploiting the opportunities provided by new light and electron sources.
+New facilities and photon technologies usher in a new era of ultrafast imaging that stands to transform many domains of science where quantum-level dynamics plays a central role, including chemistry.
+I aim to develop new techniques for ultrafast imaging of chemical reactions by exploiting these opportunities.
 I have a strong track record for proposing novel measurements at x-ray free-electron lasers (XFELs) and ultrafast electron sources.
-In doing so, I collaborate with leading groups worldwide and am involved in the entire lifecycle of experiments, from conception through to execution, interpretation, and analysis.
-The collaborative and interdisciplinary nature of this research, which involves facility staff, experimentalists, and theoreticians, was acknowledged by the Royal Society of Chemistry Horizon Prize 2021, awarded for the development of ultrafast x-ray scattering.
-Recent highlights from our work include:
+In this, I collaborate with leading groups worldwide and am involved in the entire lifecycle of experiments, from conception through to execution, interpretation, and analysis.

 Characterisation of excited state charge transfer in a molecule (Proceedings of the National Academy of Science, 2021)